damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 ---
 layout: post
-title: "GitLab 8.1 released: Evolution"
+title: "GitLab 8.1 with deeper CI integration, MR improvements, and more.
+Released from our team summit in Amsterdam!"
 date: 2015-10-22
 comments: true
 categories: